avnigashi/ollama-open-interpreter-ubuntu/README.md

-# Ubuntu Open Interpreter Environment
+# Ubuntu Open Interpreter Environment in Docker

 This project sets up an Ubuntu environment using Docker, allowing you to test and create software on an Ubuntu system with [Open Interpreter](https://github.com/OpenInterpreter/open-interpreter).
 The Open Interpreter is configured to communicate with a locally compiled version of [Ollama](https://github.com/ollama/ollama/) running on your host system.